How to use interactive LightMix?

 - The main Multi-pass checkbox is disabled on the Active passes section from the Corona Multi-pass window.

-- There is no LightMix element on the Active passes section from the Corona Multi-pass window, or its checkbox is disabled.
+- There is no LightMix pass on the Active passes section from the Corona Multi-pass window, or its checkbox is disabled.

-- There is no LightSelect element on the Active passes section from the Corona Multi-pass window, or its checkbox is disabled.
+- There is no LightSelect pass on the Active passes section from the Corona Multi-pass window, or its checkbox is disabled.

-The solution is to make sure that LightMix is properly set up and that the Multi-pass Elements are enabled.
+The solution is to make sure that LightMix is properly set up and that the multi-passes are enabled.
 The easiest way to make sure LightMix is set up correctly is by following the above steps to automatically set up LightMix, or set it up manually as described above.